Albert Camus: Existentialism

 Even though Camus is mostly connected to absurdism, he is routinely categorized as an existentialist, a term he rejected on several occasions.

-Camus himself said his philosophical origins lay in ancient Greek philosophy, Nietzsche, and 17th-century moralists whereas existentialism arises from 19th- and early 20th-century philosophy such as Kierkegaard, Karl Jaspers, and Heidegger.
+Camus himself said his philosophical origins lay in ancient Greek philosophy, Nietzsche, and 17th-century moralists, whereas existentialism arose from 19th- and early 20th-century philosophy such as Søren Kierkegaard, Karl Jaspers, and Martin Heidegger.
 He also said his work, The Myth of Sisyphus, was a criticism of various aspects of existentialism.
-Camus was rejecting existentialism as a philosophy, but his critique was mostly focused on Sartrean existentialism, and to a lesser extent on religious existentialism.
+Camus rejected existentialism as a philosophy, but his critique was mostly focused on Sartrean existentialism and – though to a lesser extent – on religious existentialism.
 He thought that the importance of history held by Marx and Sartre was incompatible with his belief in human freedom.
 David Sherman and others also suggest the rivalry between Sartre and Camus also played a part in his rejection of existentialism.
 David Simpson argues further that his humanism and belief in human nature set him apart from the existentialist doctrine that existence precedes essence.

 On the other hand, Camus focused most of his philosophy around existential questions.
-The absurdity of life, the inevitable ending (death) is highlighted in his acts.
-His belief was that the absurd—life being void of meaning, or man's inability to know that meaning if it were to exist—was something that man should embrace.
-His anti-Christianity, his commitment to individual moral freedom and responsibility are only a few of the similarities with other existential writers.
-More importantly, Camus addressed one of the fundamental questions of existentialism: the problem of suicide.
+The absurdity of life and that it inevitably ends in death is highlighted in his acts.
+His belief was that the absurd – life being void of meaning, or man's inability to know that meaning if it were to exist – was something that man should embrace.
+His opposition to Christianity and his commitment to individual moral freedom and responsibility are only a few of the similarities with other existential writers.
+Camus addressed one of the fundamental questions of existentialism: the problem of suicide.
 He wrote: "There is only one really serious philosophical question, and that is suicide."

 Camus viewed the question of suicide as arising naturally as a solution to the absurdity of life.